Type conversion in Java with Examples

 - This is useful for incompatible data types where automatic conversion cannot be done.

-- Here, target-type specifies the desired type to convert the specified value to.
+- Here, the target type specifies the desired type to convert the specified value to.

 char and number are not compatible with each other.
-Let’s see when we try to convert one into other.
+Let’s see when we try to convert one into another.